nathan5x-zz/awesome-design-systems/README.md

 \*_Projects marked as open source may not always be open to use.
 Always check the license of these projects before using them._

-Although 'design systems', 'ui libraries', and 'pattern libraries' are different things, they are often used interchangeably.
+Although 'design systems', 'ui libraries', 'pattern libraries' and 'style guide' are different things, they are often used interchangeably.
 This list contains all three.

 ### Credits